AnnieDavies/NMA_and_RW/EvidenceFlow/README.md

   This code was used to obtain the following results in the paper NMA and RW:

     a.
-The aggregate weight matrix in Appendix D (= aggregate weights listed in Figure 6)
+The aggregate weight matrix in Appendix F (= aggregate weights listed in Figure 6)

     b.
-The hat matrix of the aggregate model listed in Appendix D
+The hat matrix of the aggregate model listed in Appendix F

   C++ code that performs a frequentist NMA using the graph theoretical approach